gettalong/hexapdf/man/man1/hexapdf.1.md

 This command is useful when one needs to inspect the internal object structure or a stream of a PDF file.

-If no option is given, the main PDF object, the catalog, is shown.
+If no option is given, the PDF trailer is shown.
 Otherwise the various, mutually exclusive display options define what is shown.
 If multiple such options are specified only the last one is respected.
 Note that PDF objects are always shown in the native PDF syntax.

-`-t`, `--trailer`
+`--catalog`

-: Show the trailer dictionary.
+: Show the PDF catalog dictionary.

 `-c`, `--page-count`